codex-academy/codeX_Feb2015Intro/know_git.md

 Once you have a better idea of what git is all about, try it on your local machine by following the instructions at [Git It](https://github.com/jlord/git-it)

 Now you should know a lot more about version control using `git`.
 Should you ever have any questions you can refer back to the info on this page, as well as the useful Git It guide... or there is always Google!

+### SSH Key

+Are you still typing in your username and password when you `git push` to GitHub?
+If so, let's fix that by [Adding a new SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-linux).
+Once that's done, you can just `git push` and your code will fly from your machine to the internet.